 Outreach is about increasing college student mental health awareness through prevention, education and stigma reduction.
 Through outreach, we are able to connect with the larger UWEC community in unique ways outside of the clinical services that we provide.

 UWEC Counseling Services offers outreach presentations to the UWEC community.
 These presentations can include an overview of the mental health services that we offer, stress management skills, self-care, or other requested topics.

-We do presentations for classes, student groups, and others.
-If you are interested in a presentation or having Counseling Services present at one of your events, please contact our Outreach Coordinator Paula Chiara.
+We do presentations for classes, student groups and others.
+If you are interested in a presentation or having Counseling Services present at one of your events, please complete the following form.

 Examples of previous outreach events